lab1092/blender-manual_ja/manual/animation/editors/dopesheet/action.rst

 :doc:`grease pencil tool </3d_interaction/sketching>`.

 Each "action" FCurve datablock forms a top-level channel (see below).
-Note that an object can have several :guilabel:`Constraint` (one per animated constraint) and :guilabel:`Pose` (for armatures, one per animated bone) FCurve datablocks, and hence an action can have several of these channels.
+Note that an object can have several *Constraint* (one per animated constraint) and *Pose* (for armatures, one per animated bone) FCurve datablocks, and hence an action can have several of these channels.